jet/propulsion/DOCUMENTATION.md

 - Arranging processing via a Queue also gives a natural way for other systems (or ad-hoc admin tools) to trigger such messages too.
 For example, you can easily do a manual trigger or re-trigger of some reaction by adding a message out of band.
 - Queues are a generally applicable technique in a wide variety of systems, and look great on a system architecture diagram or a resume

-There are also a number of potential negatives; the significance of that depends on your needs:
+There are also a number of potential negatives; the significance of those depends on your needs:
 - you have another system to understand, worry about the uptime of, and learn to monitor
 - your choice of Queue may affect the ordering guarantees you can build upon to simplify your Reactor logic.
 Some queues (such as basic SQS) offer no useful ordering guarantees whatsoever, implying your processor can receive events about a particular stream out of order (either immediately, or as a result of retry/redelivery of a message where the Handler failed).
 Other queues such as Azure Service Bus and SQS FIFO enable FIFO processing based on group-keys but do so at a significantly lower throughput than their orderless counterparts.
 - there are no simple ways to 'rewind the position' and re-traverse events over a particular period of time
 - running a newer version alongside an existing one (to Expand then Contract for a Read Model) etc involves provisioning a new Queue instance, having the process that writes the messages also write to the new Queue instance, validating that both queues always get the same messages etc. (As opposed to working direct off the Store notifications; there you simply mint a new Consumer Group Name, seeded with a nominated Position, and are assured it will traverse an equivalent span of the notifications that have ever occurred)

-While only ever blindly copying from your Store's notifications straight onto a Queue is generally something to avoid, there's no reason not to employ a Queue in the right place in an overall system; if it's the right tool for a phase in your [Phased Processing](#phased-processing), use it!
+That said, while only ever blindly copying from your Store's notifications straight onto a Queue is generally something to avoid, there's no reason not to employ a Queue in the right place in an overall system; if it's the right tool for a phase in your [Phased Processing](#phased-processing), use it!

-Regardless of whether you are working on the basis of handling store notifications, or pending work via a Queue, it's important to note that decoupled the process inevitably introduces a variable latency.
+Regardless of whether you are working on the basis of handling store notifications, or pending work via a Queue, it's important to note that decoupling the process inevitably introduces a variable latency.
 Whether your system can continue to function (either with a full user experience, or in a gracefully degraded mode) in the face of a spike of activity or an outage of a minute/hour/day is far more significant than the P99 overhead.
 If something is time-sensitive, then a queue handler (or store notification processor) may simply not be the right place to do it.

 <a name="busy-metrics"></a>
 ### Poison messages, busy streams metrics and alerting